eduardogomes/wp-xplat-cli/README.md

     cd wp-chatbot-boilerplate
     ```

 5. Install Node dependencies.
-We are using [Express] (http://expressjs.com/) for serving stuff, [request] (https://github.com/request/request) and [request-promise] (https://github.com/request/request-promise) for sending and receiving messages, and [body-parser] (https://github.com/expressjs/body-parser) to process responses from Workplace's APIs.
+We are using [Express] (http://expressjs.com/) for serving stuff, [request] (https://github.com/request/request) and [request-promise] (https://github.com/request/request-promise) for sending and receiving messages, and some other packages.

     ```
     npm install